golfdiscount/wsi-automation-api/README.md

 - AzureWebJobsStorage: The URI for the storage account the function app can use
 - FUNCTIONS_WORKER_RUNTIME: Function worker language runtime, should be set to "dotnet"
-- SFTP_ROOT: Root directory for SFTP, should be set to "Outbound/Test" for development and staging purposes
 - VAULT_URI: URI to an Azure KeyVault holding connection string, API keys, and other sensitive materials
 - WSI_MASTER_SKU_URI: URI to a CSV file containing a master list of all SKUs that should be in WSI's inventory
 - WSI_PO_DAILY_URI: URI to a CSV file containing current open POs from Eagle that need to be sent to WSI